Tutorial: Building Your First Document Retrieval App

-- When the templates show up, find the Dense Document Search template and click Use Template.
+- When the templates show up, find the Semantic Document Search template and click Use Template.

 - When the Pipeline Designer opens, change the pipeline name in line 8 to NHS_doc_retrieval and save the pipeline.

-- Click Deploy to start indexing and make your pipeline ready for running a search.
+- Click Deploy to start indexing and ready your pipeline for running a search.

 - Return to the Pipelines page and wait until the status of your pipeline changes to Indexed.
 This can take a couple of minutes.